-For 2021, I’m hosting an intersectional feminist reading challenge where you’ll get to choose a set of books to read through the year to deepen your understanding of intersectional feminism.
+I have created an intersectional feminist reading challenge where you’ll get to choose a set of books to read through any timeframe of your choice to deepen your understanding of intersectional feminism.

 Participating in this reading challenge allows you to join a community of fellow readers and myself as we share our struggles towards social justice.
 Click here to join the #IntersectionalReads challenge!

 Sign up for Moon Rites, my newsletter sent on the new moon, and receive a self-care checklist as a gift.

 I’ve compiled a list of my favorite books on intersectionality as well as some of the writers referenced in this article if you would like to learn more.